 While working in an agency context, I would often look at the work and think, No one is going to know that I had any involvement.
 Except for maybe me pointing to a bus poster while I’m with a friend saying, “Oh, I did some of that.”
 At the end of the day, freelancing is worth the hassle, struggles, and worries because I get to properly put my own stamp on my work.

 This summer, I took two months off to do a self-initiated projected called Weird World Cup.
-My intern Callum and I commissioned 20 illustrators and designers to create beer mats based around the artists’ favorite weird or humorous moment from a World Cup—then all the money went to charity and we got global press.
+My friend Callum and I commissioned 20 illustrators and designers to create beer mats based around the artists’ favorite weird or humorous moment from a World Cup—then all the money went to charity and we got global press.
 You can’t do this kind of thing when you’re in a full-time job.

 I occasionally take time to freelance as a consultant in agencies or in-house.
 Right now, I’m in-house at a large tech company, and it’s definitely a breath of fresh air.
 There are many perks—free food, free gym.
 The other day, my partner asked me, if the company offered me a full-time job, whether I would take it.
 I said no. The lifestyle of running your own business is just too good.
 I couldn’t work for someone else’s vision for a long time.
 I would get bored and feel like my time was being wasted.